hazemax007/Freelance-marketplace/README.md

-# NodeJS-JWT-Authentication-Microservice
+# Freelance resume matching
-Dockerized Node JS app (MERN) for JWT authentication
+Dockerized web application (MEAN) for matching freelancers with missions that suits their profile